Jodu555/CineFinn/README.md

 - [ ] Show the current time while scrubbing through the video
 - [x] Show a back to top Button on the List page (or maybe make the navbar sticky)
 - [ ] Anime Preview (10 - 15 sec.)
+- [ ] Implement the command manager and some basic command (session = to list current sockets, info = to show series infos and space infos)
+- [ ] Implement a job-cli system to run a pre specified job with the cli
+  - [ ] Change ID Job : A Job for which i can change an ID instant wihout any problems
+  - [ ] Obtain Side-Infos : To Obtain the series image and infos as well as start & end date